dwallet-labs/dwallet-network/nre/ika_for_node_operators.md

 ### Updating the Gas Price Survey Quote

 To update the Gas Price Survey Quote of a validator, which is used to calculate the Reference Gas Price at the end of the epoch, the sender needs to hold a valid [`UnverifiedValidatorOperationCap`](#operation-cap).
 The sender could be the validator itself, or a trusted delegatee.
-To do so, call `ika_system::request_set_gas_price`:
+To do so, call `ika_system::request_set_computation_price`:

 ```
-ika client call --package 0x3 --module ika_system --function request_set_gas_price --args 0x5 {cap_object_id} {new_gas_price} --gas-budget 10000
+ika client call --package 0x3 --module ika_system --function request_set_computation_price --args 0x5 {cap_object_id} {new_computation_price} --gas-budget 10000
 ```

 ### Reporting/Un-reporting Validators